-The device applies the rule to MAC data packets depending on the value in the Source MAC address, Destination MAC address, Ethertype, Ethertype custom value, VLAN ID, and COS fields.
+The device applies the rule to MAC data packets depending on the value in the Source MAC address and Destination MAC address fields.

 Source MAC address

 Specifies the source address of the MAC data packets to which the device applies the rule.